arielchuri/emergentobjects/labs/basic-circuits.md

 - **Center gap**: The two sides are NOT connected across the center gap

 **Convention:**
-- Use the left or right power rail for positive voltage (mark with red wire)
+- Use the left or right power rail for positive voltage (Red line.
+Use red wire)
-- Use the opposite rail for ground/GND (mark with black wire)
+- Use the opposite rail for ground/GND (Blue line.
+Use black wire)

 ## Part 1: Setting Up Power